Jackson's Art Blog

 Inserting the Canvas Wedges

-In each inside corner of a ready-stretched canvas or one you’ve stretched yourself, there are 2 slots in which to fit the wedges.
-Each slot reduces in size the further back it goes so that as the wedges are tapped into the frame it pushes the bars apart at the corner thus stretching the canvas a few millimetres.
+In each inside corner of a ready-stretched canvas or one you’ve stretched yourself, there are two slots in which to fit the wedges.
+Each slot reduces in size the further back it goes.
+As the wedges are tapped into the frame it pushes the bars apart at the corner.
+Thus stretching the canvas a few millimetres.
 If you spread it far enough you can see the gap in the mitred corner expand.
-By the way, this doesn’t make the corner any weaker, there is still a full dovetail join inside the corner.
+This doesn’t make the corner any weaker, there is still a full dovetail join inside the corner.

-The wedges are asymmetrical and they work well in either orientation – if you insert them with the long side or the short side against the side of the stretcher bar.
-Some stretcher bars seem to accept the wedges a bit better in one way than the other – it must be how the slots are angled inside – Winsor & Newton brand canvases for instance work best with the wedges parallel to the bars.
-I used to insert my wedges parallel because it looks tidier, but now I prefer it so that the wedges are angled out toward the centre of the canvas, they seem to work a bit better.
-But I use hand stretched canvases and Jackson’s Professional Canvases and it works well with them.
-But the orientation is up to you, try both and see which works better with your canvas.
+The wedges are asymmetrical and they work well in either orientation (inserted with either the long side or the short side against the side of the stretcher bar).
+Some stretcher bars seem to accept the wedges a bit better in one way than the other.
+It must be how the slots are angled inside.
+For instance, Winsor & Newton brand canvases work best with the wedges parallel to the bars.
+I used to insert my wedges parallel because it looks tidier.
+But now I prefer it so that the wedges are angled out toward the centre of the canvas, as they seem to work a bit better.
+I use hand-stretched canvases and Jackson’s Professional Canvases and it works well with them.
+The orientation is up to you, try both and see which works better with your canvas.

-It is good practice to try to get your bars to spread apart a bit before you start tapping in your wedges, rather then just using the wedges themselves to push the bars apart.
+It is good practice to try to get your bars to spread apart a bit before you start tapping in your wedges, rather than just using the wedges themselves to push the bars apart.
 Best practice is that you should do all the movement of the bars by pulling and tapping on the bars to expand them and only inserting the wedges after you have expanded the frame.
-They are called keys or retainers because they fit in the space you have created to retain the expansion of the bars.
+They are called keys or retainers because they fit in the space you have created by pushing the bars apart, to retain the expansion of the bars.

-Claire, our former bespoke canvas maker, explains: “If you need to tighten a canvas during painting, take a slip or block of wood, hold to the inside of the stretcher bar and tap this out with a light hammer (the wood stops you getting hammer marks on the stretcher bars) do this on all four insides, then push the wedges home, they are there to act as keys to stop the stretcher from contracting they are not to be hit with a hammer.
+Claire, our former bespoke canvas maker, explains: “If you need to tighten a canvas during painting, take a slip or block of wood, hold to the inside of the stretcher bar near the centre and tap this out with a light hammer (the piece of wood stops you getting hammer marks on the stretcher bars).
+Do this on all four insides, then push the wedges home.
+They are there to act as keys to stop the stretcher from contracting, not to be hit with a hammer.
 Do not bang the wedges themselves in.”

-This is what is meant when someone says you need to ‘bang your stretchers apart’, they mean to tap the stretcher bars in their centres, one at a time, away from the middle of the canvas.
-After you have expanded the canvas a bit then push your wedges in to hold them apart, like a doorstop wedge holds open a door, or a keystone hold a masonry arch in place.
-I find this allows the wedges to be pushed in further before you start tapping on them and gives a tighter canvas.
+This is what is meant when someone says you need to “Bang your stretchers apart”.
+They mean to tap the stretcher bars in their centres, one at a time, away from the middle of the canvas.
+After you have expanded the canvas a bit then push your wedges in to hold them apart, like a doorstop wedge holds open a door, or a keystone holds a masonry arch in place.
+I find this allows the wedges to be pushed in further before you start tapping on them.
+It also gives a tighter canvas.
 But I usually do need to do some more pushing with the wedge to finish the job.

 In case you were wondering – the canvas wedges are meant to be left in permanently.
 They keep the corner of the stretcher frame pushed apart slightly.
 If you remove them the canvas will sag again as the bars move together.